f5devcentral/f5-waap/csd/lab1.rst

 |

  And enable Client-Side Defense.
+No worries if somebody else from the thenant enabled it already.

  .. image:: ../_static/csd-enable.png

 |

-3. Add the JavaScript to **your** web server
+3. Add the JavaScript tag to **your** web server

- Click on "Configuration" - "How to Inject JS" and follow step *1 - 3* on the right for adding the JavaScript to **your** web server between the <head> and </head> tags.
+ Click on "Configuration" - "How to Inject JS" and follow step *1 - 3* on the right for adding the JavaScript tag to **your** webpage between the <head> and </head> tags.
 Step 4 - 5 is explained below.

  .. image:: ../_static/csd-script.png

+ .. note:: The CSD JavaScript should always be the first JavaScript to load on the web page to ensure that the CSD JavaScript can detect any malicious scripts running on the web page.

 |

- After you have added the JavaScript to your web server, continue with step 4 from the screenshot above by adding the domain to protect, in our example f5demos.com.
+ After you have added the JavaScript tag to your web server, continue with step 4 from the screenshot above by adding the domain to protect, in our example f5demos.com.

  .. image:: ../_static/csd-domain-protect.png

 |

- Finally proceed with step 5 from the screenshot above to test if the JavaScript was added successfully to your web server.
+ Finally proceed with step 5 from the screenshot above to test if the JavaScript tag was added successfully to your web server.

  Click on "Test JS Injection" for the domain you want to test.
 In our example f5demos.com.